If you want to buy a passport, then NOW is the time to look into acquiring a second passport through citizenship by investment.

 Keep in mind that you’ll also have to pay a commission to a registered agent (a required middleman) who will lodge your citizenship application with the government.

 You can choose to work with a world-famous service provider and pay tens of thousands of dollars in fees, or work with a much smaller firm and pay a fraction of that.
 The end result, however, will generally be the same – second citizenship and a passport.

-St. Lucia’s NEF track is one of the best and cheapest second passport options for a single person right now in the Caribbean.
+St. Lucia’s donation option is one of the best and cheapest second passport options for a single person right now in the Caribbean.

-Unless you’re planning on living in St. Lucia full-time – buying property might not make as much sense as donating to the National Economic Fund.
+Unless you’re planning on living in St. Lucia full-time, gaining citizenship through buying property might not make as much sense as just donating to the National Economic Fund.

 And again, this option is a much cheaper economic citizenship route:

-The major drawback with this option is that, unlike with real estate, there’s nothing to sell.
-This is a donation option, so once the money is gone, it’s gone.
+The major drawback with this option is that you will not get that money back – it really is a donation.
 But it is still far cheaper than the real estate, business, or bonds route.